 If <tuple type spec> and the INIT specification both appear, the declared type of <tuple exp> must be the type specified by <tuple type spec>.
 If <tuple type spec> appears, the declared type of the tuple variable is the specified type; otherwise it's the same as that of <tuple exp>.
-If the INIT specification appears, the tuple variable is initialized to the value of <tuple exp>; otherwise it's initialization value for a scalar attribute is the example value of the default initialization value for a tuple value dattribute is the tuple with the default initialization value for a relation values for each of the attributes of the tuple type in question; and (c) the default initialization value for a relation value dattribute is the empty relation of the pertinent type.
+If the INIT specification appears, the tuple variable is initialized to the value of <tuple exp>; otherwise it's initialized to the tuple with the default initialization value for each of its attributes, where (a) the default initialization value for a scalar attribute is the tuple with the default initialization value of the pertinent scalar type; (b) the default initialization value for a tuple valued attribute is the tuple with the default initialization value for a relation values for each of the attributes of the tuple type in question; and (c) the default initialization value for a relation value dattribute is the empty relation of the pertinent type.